 When is lunch?
 Will we have recess?
 How long do I have to take the test?
 What if I don’t finish?

 Test day is intimidating enough without adding all this uncertainty.
 Start by familiarizing yourself with testing procedures and testing administrator responsibilities.
-Think about things such as whether you need to provide snack and what time you need to finish reading the directions.
+Think about things such as whether you need to provide snacks and what time you need to finish reading the directions.
 Explain the day’s schedule and procedures to your students ahead of time.
-This will allow their minds to focus on the test rather than questioning lunch time.
+This will allow their minds to focus on the test rather than questioning what time lunch is.